unode/deep-learning-intro/_episodes/02-keras.md

 > ~~~
 > {:.output}
 {:.solution}

+## 8. Measuring Performance
+Now that we have a trained neural network it is important to assess how well it performs.
+We want to know how well it will perform in a realistic prediction scenario, measuring performance will also come back when tuning the hyperparameters.

+We have created a test set during the data preparation stage which we will use now to create a confusion matrix.

 ### Confusion matrix
 With the predicted species we can now create a confusion matrix and display it